aequitas-aod/aequitas-home/docs/source/usecase-hr1-adecco.rst

 Results
 ~~~~~~~
 The experiments confirmed that Adversarial Debiasing consistently delivered the best trade-off between fairness improvement and model performance.
-As shown in the performance plots,15 accuracy and precision remained stable after mitigation, while fairness metrics such as Demographic Parity Difference and Equalized Odds Difference improved significantly.16
+As shown in the performance plots, [1]_ accuracy and precision remained stable after mitigation, while fairness metrics such as Demographic Parity Difference and Equalized Odds Difference improved significantly.
+[2]_

-Stress testing with synthetic polarized datasets17 further validated this result.
+Stress testing with synthetic polarized datasets [3]_ further validated this result.
 Under conditions of extreme demographic imbalance, Adversarial Debiasing maintained higher fairness levels than alternative methods, although performance declined when minority groups became too underrepresented —a finding that echoes the IFM insight that location- and provenance-related disadvantages cannot be fully corrected at algorithmic level without upstream data governance interventions.

 Key Outcomes
 ~~~~~~~~~~~~